Hansmu/udemy-aws/Readme.md

         * Client library such as the Amazon S3 Encryption Client can be used
         * Clients must decrypt data themselves when retrieving from S3
         * Customer fully manages the keys and encryption cycle
+    * You can require encryption using either a bucket policy or default encryption.
+Bucket policies are evaluated before default encryption, so it can be used for overriding.
 * S3 security
     * User based - IAM policies attached to users define which API calls should be allowed for a specific user from the IAM console